Introduction to Roof Systems

 Roof membranes are applied as either:

-- Fully adhered systems – the membrane’s surface area is completely adhered to the roof substra
+- Fully adhered systems – the membrane’s surface area is completely adhered to the roof substrate.

 - Mechanically fastened systems – the membrane is fastened with plates and screws (mechanical fasteners) to the roof substrate.

-- Loose-laid and ballasted systems – the membrane is held onto the roof substrate with the weight of balla
+- Loose-laid and ballasted systems – the membrane is held onto the roof substrate with the weight of ballast.

 Other important factors in a roofing system include:

-- Drainage – is achieved by drain installations, scuppers, and drip edge
+- Drainage – achieved by drain installations, scuppers, and drip edges

 - Roof Slope